Davidjmz12/Algorithm-Theory/Practica_4/LEEME.md

 # Dynamic programming and recursive algorithms to determine the best newspaper page coverage

 ## Description
-Given a text file containing the dimensions of a newspaper page and a set of articles with their origin coordinates, height, and width, our goal is to determine the combination of articles that covers the maximum area of the page possible.
-The algorithms employed for this task are a recursive algorithm which systematically explores all different combinations of articles to find the optimal arrangement, and an iterative algorithm designed by following a Dynamic Programming pattern.
+Given a text file containing the dimensions of a newspaper page and a set of articles with their origin coordinates, height, and width, our goal is to determine the combination of articles that leaves the minimum uncovered area of the page possible.
+The algorithms employed for this task are a branch and bound algorithm, and an algorithm designed by following a Linear Programming approach.

 ## Table of Contents
 1. [Directory Description](#directory-description)